Here is a perfectly broiled Sockeye salmon fillet garnished with fresh berries.

 Sample menus for Crooked Creek Retreat Dinners

 Meet Our CookBrett is in the kitchen, we are lucky to have him again this next season as our chef.
 Shortly after check in, you will have an opportunity to meet with him to discuss any special dietary requirements.
-Be sure to let him know when he chefs up something for you that you really like.
-When you meet with Brett make sur you let him know if you are a dry sandwich or no mayo person.
+Be sure to let him know when he chefs up something for you that you really like it.
+When you meet with Brett make sure you let him know if you are a dry sandwich or no mayo person.
 After you have booked your stay with us we will invite you to send along to us any special requests for your meals, sandwich makings, and any beverages we can stock for your visit.
 This will be passed along to Brett, but be sure and take the opportunity to meet him.
 We are dedicated to doing everything we can to make your visit as perfect as possible.

 Brett's soups are wonderful, the prime rib simply perfection, the alfredo sauce with Sea Food a real favorite.
 As a matter of fact everything is good.
 He loves to cook and comes up with salad dressings you will want to take home with you.
 Everyone tries to get him in their suitcase when they leave and another lodge has even tried to hire him away from us.
 No luck, he loves the "Retreat" and our guests.

 Lunches and AppetizersAll lunches are prepared in our kitchen.
 We cook the meat for sandwiches, corned beef, meatloaf, baked ham, roasted chicken, roast beef, pulled pork, barbecue beef or you can select vegetarian, egg salad, tuna salad or a meat substitute.
-Your lunch will include a variety of items, some of which are potatoe or pasta salad, fresh fruit, vegies, candy, home made bakery goods, chips, nuts, olives, hard boiled eggs or any other items the cook finds to include.
+Your lunch will include a variety of items, some of which are potato or pasta salad, fresh fruit, vegies, candy, home made bakery goods, chips, nuts, olives, hard boiled eggs or any other items the cook finds to include.
 Soup is almost always available to be added or substituted, just let the chef know what you would like.